cmeng-git/atalk-android/aTalk/jni/static_library_built/openssl/README.md

 - Use prebuilt Android NDK: i.e. <br/>
   export ANDROID_NDK_HOME=/opt/android/android-sdk/ndk/20.0.5594570
 - setup the required libopenssl; default "libopenssl-1.1.1k" or<br/>
-  change LIB_OPENSSL_GIT value in ./init_libopenssl.sh file if required; then run<br/>
+  change LIB_OPENSSL_GIT value in ./init_libopenssl.sh file if required.<br/>
-  ./init_libopenssl.sh<br/>
-  Note: you must run this script if the current source version is not the same as the one you have specified.

 ### use one of the following to build libopenssl i.e.
-- If the './openssl' source directory is mssing, the next command will fetch the source using ./init_libopenssl.sh
+- If the './openssl' source directory is mssing or with incorrect version, the next command will fetch the source using ./init_libopenssl.sh
 - a. for all the ABI's defined in _settings.sh<br/>
   ./build-libopenssl4android.sh
 - b. for a specific \<ABI><br/>